horacioleon/challenge-remote-access/client_side.md

 # Client side

 ## Considerations
-1. The autentication over the ssh server use a RSA key instead of password to increasse the security.
+1. The authentication over the ssh server use a RSA key instead of password to increases the security.
 2. Each client need their own user, password and key to access to the server-A.
 3. This rsa-key is not encrypted by password, but will be save on the /root/.ssh folder
 4. The tunnel ssh is started as a service
 5. Client A has root access to the machine, but is not an advanced user.
-6. Client A has can reach an have access to the machine via ssh
+6. Client A can reach and have access to the machine via ssh
 6. All users on client-a machine can access to the web application on server-b
-7. All tools and aplications used on cliente-a and server-a com by default with CentOS 7 and this was the main reason to chose a ssh as a proxy http.
+7. All tools and applications used on client-a and server-a come by default with CentOS 7 and this was the main reason to choose a ssh as a proxy http.

 ## Configuration
 ### Access to the machine client-a

-Check if you have access to the client-a machine ussing any ssh client
+Check if you have access to the client-a machine using any ssh client

 * [IP Address](https://en.wikipedia.org/wiki/IP_address) or [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) of client-a machine.
 	* ex: 192.168.0.204 or client-a.local.com